derplayer/YuGiOh-PoC-ModTools/README.md

 ## Core functioality that this tool provides:
 * Game Launcher with additional Settings that also applys fixes for modern operating systems.
-* Modding Tools, that allow editing of resolution and position of graphic elements and effects.
+* Modding tools, that allow editing of resolution and position of graphic elements and effects.
-* Proper ".dat" File Extractor (decompression, decryption)
+* ".dat" archive extractor (decompression, decryption)
-* *.YGA (Yu-Gi-Oh Graphic Acronym) decompresser/compresser for the proprietary graphics format
+* ".YGA" decompresser/compresser for the proprietary graphics format (Yu-Gi-Oh Graphic Acronym)
-* "LZSS"-Like compressor/decompressor (for txt/bin game files)
+* LZSS compressor/decompressor (for txt/bin game files)
 * ...and more!

 ![Alt text](https://derplayer.neocities.org/repo/yugioh/01.jpg "Deck Editor Preview")